 Technical Details

 Truma introduced the Combi to the RV industry in 2007, the first RV furnace of its type.
-Since then, Truma has continued to innovate and evolve this heating technology.
-Hot air and hot water from one smart appliance provide the comforts of home while out on the road.
+Since then, Truma has continued to innovate and evolve this heating technology to include automatic altitude adjustment.
+Now you can enjoy hot air and hot water from one smart appliance at higher elevations for weekends in the mountains.
 The water tank is integrated into the furnace, providing hot water while it produces hot air.
 In summer mode, you can turn off the furnace and heat just the water.

 Visit our blog to find articles that will help you extend your camping season and get the most out of your RV: